Configuring Apache HTTP Reverse-Proxy

 In the above picture, there are three computers in the local network that have each been assigned their own internal IP address by the router.
 The ISP is connected to the router and gives the router an external IP address that allows it to communicate with the Internet.
 On the Internet everyone sees your external IP address, but any information coming from the router is "converted" from the external IP address to the internal IP address.

-So if you want your OpenKM installation accessible from both LAN and Internet, the trick here is to configure the client computers to resolve your internal IP (192.168.0.50) if they are inside the LAN or the external IP if they are on Internet.
-To resolve the Internet IP (67.166.214.148) your computer uses the public DNS.
-So, you need to configure a sort of DNS server inside the LAN or modify every client host file to resolve to the internal IP.
+So if you want your OpenKM installation to be accessible from both LAN and Internet, the trick here is to configure the client computers to resolve your internal IP (192.168.0.50) if they are inside the LAN or the external IP if they are on the Internet.
+To resolve the Internet IP (67.166.214.148), your computer uses the public DNS.
+So, you need to configure a sort of DNS server inside the LAN or modify every client hosts file to resolve to the internal IP.

 Debian and Ubuntu

 The first thing is to install the required Apache software.
-From Debian / Ubuntu you can install Apache with a single command:
+On Debian/Ubuntu, you can install Apache with a single command:

 $ sudo apt-get install apache2